tariqridwan/tariqridwan/README.md

 - 👋 Hi, I’m @tariqridwan
-- 👀 I’m interested in Meteorology, Turbulence, Wind Energy, Atmospheric Boundary Layers (ABL), High Performance Computing (HPC)
+- 👀 Interested in Meteorology, Turbulence, Wind Energy, Atmospheric Boundary Layers (ABL), High Performance Computing (HPC)
 - 🌱 I’m currently learning ABL, FEA, HPC
-- 📫 How to reach me ...
-Have a look into my portfolio https://tariqridwan.github.io/ and contact me!
+- 📫 How to reach me ... have a look into my portfolio https://tariqridwan.github.io/ and contact me!

 <!---
 tariqridwan/tariqridwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.